Properness of nilprogressions and the persistence of polynomial growth of given degree: Construction of a proper progression

 \end{prop}

-Proposition \ref{prop:bilu.main} essentially follows from a nilpotent version of the argument of Bilu \cite{bilu} that we described in the introduction.
-Key to this argument is the following inductive step.
+Proposition \ref{prop:bilu.main} essentially follows from a nilpotent version of the abelian argument that we described in the introduction.
+Key to this argument is the following inductive step, in which we use the geometry-of-numbers arguments developed in \cref{sec:geom-of-nos} to keep control over a Lie progression after projecting it to one of lower dimension.
 Here, and throughout this section, given an element $z$ of a Lie algebra $\g$ we write $z_\R$ for the one-dimensional subspace of $\g$ spanned by $z$.

 \begin{prop} Let $e_1,\ldots,e_d$ be a basis for a Lie algebra $\g$, and write $\Lambda$ for the lattice generated by $e_1,\ldots,e_d$.
 Suppose that $L_1,\ldots,L_d$ are integer lengths such that $(e;L)$ is in $C$-upper-triangular form.
 Let $z\ne0$ be a central element of $B_\Z(e;mL)$, and let $\varphi:\g\to\g/z_\R$ be the projection homomorphism.
 Then there exists a generating set $e'_1,\ldots,e'_{d-1}$ for $\varphi(\Lambda)$ and lengths $L'_1,\ldots,L'_{d-1}$ such that $B_\Z(e';L')$ is in $1$-upper-triangular form, and such that